-During summer 2016, OLCDC, in partnership with FEF, will offer intensive six-week camps for middle and high school students designed to improve their academic performance and expose them to computer programming and its link to a variety of STEM careers and/or, for high school students, prepare them to earn tech industry certification.
-In middle school camps, students will learn to build and program robots or focus on game or Web design, and in the high school program, students will focus on advanced computer programming, game design, digital imaging, mobile app development, Web video production, computer-aided design, animation, or e-commerce.
+During summer 2017, OLCDC, in partnership with FEF, will offer intensive six-week camps for middle and high school students designed to expose them to computer programming and its link to a variety of STEM careers and/or, for high school students, prepare them to earn tech industry certification.
+In middle school camps, students will learn to build and program robots or focus on game or Web design, and in the high school programs, students will focus on advanced computer programming, game design, digital imaging, mobile app development, Web video production, computer-aided design, animation, or e-commerce.

-In addition to exploring math and science in action though programming, students will work daily with certified math teachers to learn and review math content prescribed by Florida State Standards.
-They also will practice standardized test-taking strategies; prepare to successfully transition to middle and high school with guidance from school counselors; plan for college with help from counselors and college representatives; tour college campuses; receive career planning advice from professionals working in various fields; and visit cultural and scientific venues to add realism to their studies.
+In addition to tech training, students will prepare to successfully transition to middle and high school with guidance from school counselors; plan for college or advanced training with help from counselors and college representatives; tour college campuses; receive career planning advice from professionals working in various fields; and visit cultural and STEM-rich venues to add realism to their studies.

 To sign up for a Summer Tech Camp, please visit www.fefonline/code or call Monica Montes at (813) 272-2772.

 PageSlayers Summer Camp is a 2016 Knight Arts Challenge Winner that offers summer creative writing camp sessions for rising 4th and 5th graders in Opa-locka.
 PageSlayers teachers are professional writers of color who specialize in poetry, fiction, short shorts, nonfiction, and more.
 The Camp exposes students to exceptional authors of color in South Florida; introduces students to writing styles outside of the standard elementary school curriculum; and provides a nurturing, supportive environment that encourages creative self-expression and positive experiences with reading and writing.